mead-ml/mead-baseline/docs/cmot.md

 ## Convolution - Max Over Time Architecture (CMOT)

-This code provides a pure Lua/Torch7 and pure Python PyTorch, TensorFlow and Keras implementations -- no preprocessing of the dataset with python, nor HDF5 is required.
-The Lua/Torch code depends on a tiny module that can load word2vec in Torch (https://github.com/dpressel/torchure) either as a model, or as an nn.LookupTable.
-It is important to note that these models can easily be implemented with other deep learning frameworks, and without much work, can also be implemented from scratch!
-Over time, this package will hopefully provide alternate implementations in other DL Frameworks and programming languages.
+This code provides a pure Python PyTorch, TensorFlow and Keras implementations (as well as a Lua/Torch7 implementation.

 *Details*

 This is inspired by Yoon Kim's paper "Convolutional Neural Networks for Sentence Classification", and before that Collobert's "Sentence Level Approach."
 The implementations provided here are basically the Kim static and non-static models.

-This code doesn't implement multi-channel, as this probably does not make sense as a baseline.
-Temporal convolutional output total number of feature maps is configurable (this is also defines the size of the max over time layer, by definition).
-This code offers several optimization options (adagrad, adadelta, adam and vanilla sgd).
-The Kim paper uses adadelta, which works well, but vanilla SGD often works great for static embeddings.
-Input signals are always padded to account for the filter width, so edges are still handled.
+Temporal convolutional output total number of feature maps is configurable (this also defines the size of the max over time layer, by definition).
+This code offers several optimization options (adagrad, adadelta, adam and vanilla sgd, with and without momentum).
+The Kim paper uses adadelta, which works well, but vanilla SGD often works well too.

 Despite the simplicity of these approaches, we have found that on many datasets this performs better than other strong baselines such as NBSVM.